partoftheworlD/NoitaHRSC/README.md

 # How to use

-1. Create a local repository via `git init` in C:\Users\<username>\AppData\LocalLow\Nolla_Games_Noita\save00 folder.
-Then you will need to add a link to your repository  via `git remote add origin <link>`.
+1. Create a local repository via `git init` in `C:\Users\<username>\AppData\LocalLow\Nolla_Games_Noita\save00` folder.

+2. Then you will need to add a link to your repository  via `git remote add origin <link>`.
 Example:
 ```bash
 git remote add origin https://github.com/partoftheworlD/noita_save
 git push -u origin master
 ```
-2. Make a save.
+3. Make a save in Noita.
 To do this, press Esc, select Mods and press Restart with enabled mods active.
 Even if you play without mods, this will restart the game and create a save in the game folder.
-3. Run the script.
+4. Run the script.

 ---
 Check how to create repository on [Github](https://docs.github.com/en/get-started/quickstart/create-a-repo), [Gitlab](https://docs.gitlab.com/ee/user/project/repository/) or [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/)